aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

-Amazon SageMaker Operators for Kubernetes are operators that you use to train machine learning models.
-You can also use the operators to optimize hyperparameters for a given model, run batch transform jobs over existing models, and set up inference endpoints.
-With these operators, you can manage jobs in Amazon SageMaker from a Kubernetes cluster.
+Amazon SageMaker Operators for Kubernetes make it easier for developers and data scientists using Kubernetes to train, tune, and deploy machine learning (ML) models in Amazon SageMaker.
+You can install these SageMaker Operators on your Kubernetes cluster in Amazon Elastic Kubernetes Service (EKS) to create SageMaker jobs natively using the Kubernetes API and command-line Kubernetes tools such as ‘kubectl’.
 This guide shows you how to set up the operators.
-The guide also explains how to use the operators to optimize hyperparameters, run batch transform jobs, and setup an inference endpoint.
+The guide also explains how to use the operators to run model training, hyperparameter tuning, and inference (real-time and batch).

 There is no additional charge to use these operators.
 You do incur charges for any Amazon SageMaker resources that you use through these operators.
 The procedures and guidelines here assume you are familiar with Kubernetes and its basic commands.